 This demoreel and images below show environments that I was responsible for as a Level Artist for the videogame Warframe by Digital Extremes.

-In good communication with a Level Designer and the Art Director I was responsible for the artistic layout and composition in the assigned videogame environments.
+In good communication with a Level Designer and the Art Director I was responsible for the artistic layout composition in the assigned videogame environments.
 This was done by creating life in an otherwise static mockup by telling stories using a visual medium.
 All the while ensuring it is in line with any technical constraints and artistic direction.

 All shown images except Duviri include both a first and second pass lighting and effects done by my hand.
 Most of the end-results received a final pass done by a designated lighting- and effects-artist.
 However my original setup was often respected and merely polished.
 There are some cases where I ended up doing the final lighting and effects as well, such as the Infested Orokin tileset.